 If your old batting cage is falling apart in the backyard, it might be time to consider a more durable alternative from Cages Plus.
 These home batting cage solutions are designed with portability in mind, so when the snow flies again simply pack yours up in a cool dry storage location to avoid winter weather damage.
 However, even our most lightweight nets are built to last.

-The sooner your order your new batting cage, the sooner you’ll be holding batting practice in your backyard!
+The sooner your order your new batting cage from Wheelhouse Batting Cages, the sooner you’ll be holding batting practice in your backyard!